Ramgarh Vishdhari Wildlife Sanctuary: Geography

-The Sanctuary is located in Bundi, Bhilwara and Kota districts of Rajasthan.
-It was declared as a wildlife sanctuary in 1982.
-It was declared a tiger reserve in 2022.
+Ramgarh Vishdhari Wildlife Sanctuary is located in Bundi, Bhilwara and Kota districts of Rajasthan.
+It was declared as a wildlife sanctuary in 1982 and a tiger reserve in 2022.

-It encompasses the area of Ramgarh Sanctuary, a section of the National Gharial Sanctuary (NGS), and the territorial forest areas of the Bundi and Bhilwara divisions.
+It encompasses the area of Ramgarh Sanctuary, a section of the National Gharial Sanctuary, and the territorial forest areas of the Bundi and Bhilwara divisions.
 The total area of the reserve is 1,501.89 km2, including a core of 481.90 km2 and buffer of 1,019.98 km2.
 It connects Ranthambore National Park with Mukundara Hills National Park.

-The Mej river, a tributary of the Chambal River, flows through the tiger reserve.
+The Mej River, a tributary of the Chambal River, flows through the tiger reserve.

 Wildlife

-The sanctuary hosts wild animals including the Sambar deer, Chital, wild boar, Indian wolf, leopard, striped hyena, sloth bear, golden jackal, chinkara, and nilgai.
+Ramgarh Vishdhari Wildlife Sanctuary hosts the sambar deer, chital, wild boar, Indian wolf, leopard, striped hyena, sloth bear, golden jackal, chinkara, and nilgai.

-Tiger relocation

-Although tigers once inhabited the Ramgarh area, they later became locally extinct or dispersed.
-Following its designation as a tiger reserve, individuals were translocated back into the region; notably, a tiger from Sariska that had wandered into Jhabua Haryana was relocated to Ramgarh Vishdhari Tiger Reserve.By December 2024, the reserve supported four adult tigers and three cubs.
+Following its designation as a tiger reserve, a few tigers were translocated; a tiger from Sariska Tiger Reserve that had wandered into Haryana was relocated to Ramgarh Vishdhari Tiger Reserve.
+By December 2024, the reserve supported four adult tigers and three cubs.